The sciatic nerve is the longest and widest single nerve in your body, running from your lower spine down each leg and ending in each foot.

 Sciatica refers to the pain, numbness and other symptoms caused by compression or inflammation of this important nerve.

 Sciatica exercises are designed to specifically target the areas surrounding the sciatic nerve, to both stretch and strengthen key muscles affecting your pain.

-Exercises like these will not only reduce your pain quickly, they may prevent the need for drastic measures like surgery in the future.
+Certain exercises will not only reduce your pain quickly, they may prevent the need for drastic measures like surgery in the future.
 However, some common back and leg exercises may exacerbate your pain.

-Here are three sciatica exercises to avoid, followed by the top five most effective stretches to relieve your sciatica pain, and three you should avoid to keep from inflaming your sciatica further.
+Here are three sciatica exercises to avoid, followed by the top five most effective stretches to relieve your sciatica pain.

 These simple but effective sciatica stretches are indicated for relaxing the lower back, pelvic floor, buttocks and legs.
 They also work to help you strengthen these key areas for reducing or preventing sciatica pain by allowing the spine to return to its natural, functional alignment.

 For best results, repeat these several times a day until your pain subsides.

 Before you begin, lay flat on your back with your arms at your sides and legs outstretched.
 Allow your body to relax and clear your mind in preparation for these pain-relieving stretches.

 Remember: listen to your body.
 If anything hurts, stop or reduce the intensity immediately.